msmiller/msmiller.github.io/_posts/2017-02-14-easy-rails-faq-system.md

 ---
 title: Quick-and-Easy Rails Help/FAQ System
+excerpt: A complete help/faq system in about 100 lines of code.
+There may be more elegant ways to accomplish this, but for quickly generating internal documentation this will get the job done.
+All your documentation is in easy to edit Markdown files and you can re-arrange things by simply moving things between folders on the desktop and then pushing the code back to git.
 ---

 Any web application needs a help or FAQ section.
 There has to be documentation.
 At the same time, you as the developer don't want to spend a ton of time building this part of the code, or have to learn a whole new kind of syntax for your documents.
 Some FAQ gems rely on ActiveRecord but - seriously - how often does your documentation change?
 And when it changes, it's usually in relation to a code push, right?
 So what I prefer is a flat-file approach and Markdown formatted documents.
 That keeps things simple and easy to maintain.